 Looking for a relaxing vacation where the kids can commune with animals and learn where their food comes from?
 Consider a “haycation” on a working family farm.

-Here are a few of our favorite farms from across the country.
+Here are a few of our favorite farm-stay destinations from across the country.

 Leaping Lamb Farm—Alsea, Oregon